Trump Administration Delays Some China Tariffs

 The Office of the U.S. Trade Representative announced on Tuesday that 10% tariffs on Chinese imports set to take effect on cellphones, laptop computers, video game consoles, certain toys, computer monitors and some shoes and clothing will now be postponed until Dec.
 15.

+The delay could be calculated to avoid adding tariffs to popular consumer items during the busy back-to-school and holiday shopping seasons.
 The Office of the U.S. Trade Representative says the rest of the tariffs on Chinese imports scheduled to kick in on Sept.
-1 will continue as originally scheduled.
-The delay could be calculated to avoid adding tariffs to popular consumer items during the busy back-to-school and holiday shopping seasons.
+1 will continue.

 The administration also announced that certain products will be permanently removed from the tariff target list for reasons of health, safety and national security.